Animesh-Ghosh/java-file-2/README.md

 # java-file-2

-1. WAP to demonstrate checked or  unchecked execption. :x:
+1. WAP to demonstrate checked or  unchecked execption. :white_check_mark:
-2. WAP to input salary of a person along with his name, if th salary is less than 70,000 then throw an exception with a proper message "not eligible for loan". :x:
+2. WAP to input salary of a person along with his name, if th salary is less than 70,000 then throw an exception with a proper message "not eligible for loan". :white_check_mark:
 3. Spawn 3 child threads.
 Make use of sleep() method.
-Let each of the three threads and main thread print appropriate message. :x:
+Let each of the three threads and main thread print appropriate message. :white_check_mark:
 4. Display ID's of 5 different child threads spawned from main. :x:
 5. Demonstrate application of isAlive() or join() method. :x:
 6. Spawn 3 childs threads with different priorities.
 Display their name and priorities. :x: